Perdita Barran: Parkinson's disease

 Barran has been working with Joy Milne to search for odorous biomarkers of Parkinson's disease.
 By smelling skin swabs, Milne says she can differentiate between people with and without Parkinson's disease.
 She says she identified changes in her husband's scent before he was formally diagnosed with Parkinson's disease, which he died of in 2015.
 Barran uses mass spectrometry to investigate the biomarkers of Parkinson's disease.
 The story was made into a BBC documentary The Woman Who Can Smell Parkinson's.
 Barran received ethical approval for her work of the skin metabolites of Parkinson's in 2015, allowing them to work with Parkinson's UK to conduct a larger study.
 In 2018 Milne travelled to the Tanzanian training centre APOPO to check whether she could smell Tuberculosis.
 Barran's work on Parkinson's is sponsored by The Michael J. Fox Foundation.

 In 2022, Barran and others published a study of a method to detect Parkinson's disease by analysing sebum using mass spectrometry.

+Awards

+Barran was awarded the 2009 Joseph Black award, and the 2020 Theophillus Redwood Award from the Royal Society of Chemistry Analytical Division.
+Along with a team of researchers 'NosetoDiagnose' she won the Horizon Prize from the Royal Society of Chemistry 2021.
+She is ranked #3 in the "Human Health Heroes" field on the 2024 Analytical Scientist Power List.